dreamdeveloper/wp-crypto-currency-converter/README.md

 **"[ccc-conversion]"** or in the php file of your theme you can use it like this: **"echo do_shortocde("[ccc-conversion]");** and  **"echo do_shortocde("[ccc-list-data]");"**

-The data for converions is refreshed every 5 minutes, in order to refresh the data forcibly, click the Refresh button in the upper right corner.
+The data for conversions is refreshed every 5 minutes, in order to refresh the data forcibly, click the Refresh button in the upper right corner.
 Also, to force a data refresh, you can do it through the command line using the command: **wp ccc-refresh-data**